 AGREEMENT TO PARTICIPATE ***

-Submitting the entry form indicates that you agree with the conditions of entry and exhibit as outlined in this prospectus, that you are reserving spots in our jury, that you will pay the entry fee, and that you agree to make your work available and will ship/deliver it to the gallery should it be selected for exhibit.
+Submitting the entry form indicates that you agree with the conditions of entry and exhibit as outlined in this prospectus, that you are reserving spots in our jury, that you will send the entry fee, and that you agree to make your work available and will ship/deliver it to the gallery by the date specified should it be selected for exhibit.

 DO NOT submit an entry form if you cannot follow through.
 Do not double-book your work, commit it to other conflicting exhibitions, or sell it without securing its availability for our exhibit, after submitting to this project.